-We will have a few short hikes up to 1 mile round-trip both on and off-trail.
-Ground may be soft from spring thaw so appropriate footwear is essential.
+We will have a few short hikes up to 1-mile round-trip both on and off-trail.
+The ground may be soft from spring thaw so appropriate footwear is essential.
 Our days are long as we will be continually searching out wildlife between our iconic landscape shoots.
-Wildlife do not show up on demand, so patience and diligence is required.
+Wildlife does not show up on demand, so patience and diligence are required.
 Henry knows the best locations for viewing wildlife.

 The following items are recommended to get the most value out of this workshop.

 - Digital SLR– Two camera bodies are ideal if available.